Introduction

 numbers.Should().HaveCount(4, "because we thought we put four items in the collection");

-The nice thing about the second failing example is that it will throw an exception with the message
+The nice thing about the second failing example is that it will throw an exception with the message (and notice that it uses the name of the variable numbers):

-“Expected numbers to contain 4 item(s) because we thought we put four items in the collection, but found 3.”
+Expected numbers to contain 4 item(s) because we thought we put four items in the collection, but found 3.

-To verify that a particular business rule is enforced using exceptions.
+To verify that a particular business rule is enforced using exceptions:

 var recipe = new RecipeBuilder()